Arowolokehinde/Arowolokehinde-StegHub_DevOps_Cloud_Engineering/web-solution-with-wordpress/word-press.md

 ![Screenshot 2024-10-13 153146](https://github.com/user-attachments/assets/ed5e8fce-1fdc-42a6-928d-af61fd28c1ac)

 ![Screenshot 2024-10-13 153210](https://github.com/user-attachments/assets/5baaaba1-841a-4261-b8d5-8d20a0184ace)
 At this point, the implementation of this project is complete and WordPress is available to be used.

+You can now access your WordPress site by navigating to the public IP address of your Web Server in a web browser.
+Follow the on-screen instructions to complete the WordPress setup, including setting up your site title, admin username, password, and email.

+Congratulations!
+You have successfully set up a scalable WordPress environment with a dedicated web server and database server.
+This setup ensures that your WordPress site can handle increased traffic and provides a robust foundation for further customization and development.